-Nearly every industry now has opportunities to serve in a consulting capacity due to the ongoing need for experience and knowledge as well as motivation and productivity that an organization is struggling to capture from employees and the current processes they are using.
-A consultant is an outsider who can often see what those inside the organization cannot because they are too involved in the daily operations to notice certain details.
-With the need to quickly fix these issues, consultants are in more demand than ever to serve in a temporary capacity.
+Nearly every industry now has opportunities to serve in a consulting capacity.
+This due to the ongoing need for experience and knowledge as well as motivation and productivity.
+Organizations are struggling to capture from employees and the current processes they are using.
+A consultant is an outsider who can often see what those inside the organization cannot.
+With the need to quickly fix these issues, consultants are in more demand than ever.

 Types of Consulting Job Opportunities

 There are specific consulting jobs across all industries that are promising current and future career options, including management consulting and information technology consulting.

 Management consultants serve in an advisory role for all types of businesses – from startups and multinational corporations to public, private, and nonprofit.
 A management consultant looks at specific areas in the organization to determine where there is room for improvement.
 That includes areas like organizational design, strategy, marketing, logistics, information technology and talent.
 Recommendations are made in terms of changing processes, platforms, and models to better align with the external and internal threats, challenges, strengths and opportunities.

 A 2014 infographic from 9Lenses provides an outlook on the current and future management consulting industry.
 As of 2014, there were approximately 788,038 management consultants in the U.S. From 2012 to 2022, this number is set to grow by 19%.
 Interestingly, the majority of consultants see this type of job as temporary, using it as a springboard for a full-time company position or as a career transition.